What is Composting?

 On average, around 50% of domestic garbage is compostable.

 Organic garbage (fruit and vegetables) will decompose, though not all will decompose fully from composting.

 Print this handy list out and keep it near your kitchen compost bin (right-click and save).

 CHOOSE YOUR KITCHEN BIN

-My personal favourite compost bin is the 3.8Litre Oggi Bin in Stainless Steel.
-The Oggi is a counter top composting pail with charcoal odour filter.
-Made from hard-wearing stainless steel, this vintage style trash can makes composting a breeze.
-Fill and store food scraps, egg shells, etc. odour-free; then transer to your composting unit when full.
+My personal favourite compost bin is the 3.8Litre Appetito in Stainless Steel.
+The Appetito is a countertop composting pail with a charcoal odour filter.
+Made from hard-wearing stainless steel, this vintage-style trash can makes composting a breeze.
+Fill and store food scraps, egg shells, etc. odour-free; then transfer to your composting unit when full.
 3.8L – though I actually keep mine under the sink.

 STARTING YOUR COMPOST